tuosuniversity/Vellum/Output/EN/5_The Model of Collapse/54_Dynamics_of_Psychodynamic_Collapse.md

 ### Article 3

-**SEO-Optimized Title:** Quantum Mindfulness: A New Framework for Mastering Your Inner World
+ Quantum Mindfulness: A New Framework for Mastering Your Inner World

 **Article Body:**